Gareth Raynor: Background

-Raynor was born in Leeds, West Yorkshire, England, he started his career in rugby union as a centre.
+Raynor was born in Leeds, West Yorkshire, England.
+He started his career in rugby union as a centre.
 He started out at Pontefract RU and later moved onto Castleford Panthers before Leeds Tykes stumbled upon his performances and took a keen interest.
 It was not long after that he moved to the Tykes in 2000.
 He made 8 appearances (4 as substitute) for the Tykes in their Division One season.

 Raynor left the Tykes in the summer and switched codes to play Rugby league for big next door club, Leeds Rhinos.

 Professional playing career

 2000s

 Gareth transferred to Leeds in the summer of 2000 and made three off the bench performances for the Rhinos.
 With little game time Gareth moved to Hull F.C. on a two-year contract.
 Injury to established winger Chris Smith led to more starts than expected for Raynor and he soon became a fans' favourite.
 After the 2002 Super League season, he returned to rugby union and played for the Leicester Tigers.
 He made four appearances in the 2002–03 season for the Leicester Tigers with two from the substitute bench before leaving to return to rugby league with Hull F.C. midway through the 2003's Super League VIII.

-Raynor was a regular at Hull F.C. after a successful season on the wing with 18 tries in all competitions at the end of 2005.
+Raynor was a regular at Hull FC after a successful season on the wing with 18 tries in all competitions at the end of 2005.
 Raynor played for Hull at centre in the 2005 Challenge Cup final, scoring a try in their victory against the Leeds Rhinos.
 Hull reached the 2006 Super League Grand final to be contested against St Helens, and Raynor played on the wing in his side's 4–26 loss.
 He became a Great Britain international, starring in the 2006 Tri Nations.

-He was forced to rule himself out contention for the England training squad for the 2008 Rugby League World Cup through injury.
+He was forced to rule himself out of contention for the England training squad for the 2008 Rugby League World Cup through injury.